mrlonis/maven-spotless-hooks/README.md

 ## 🛠️ Advanced Configuration

 For more advanced configuration information, such as how to automatically update the submodule with Maven, exclude submodule updates during CI, or a sample `README.md` change to make to your project, please refer to [ADVANCED-CONFIGURATION.md](./docs/ADVANCED-CONFIGURATION.md).

+## 🤝 Contributing

+PRs welcome!
+Please open an issue first for discussion.

 ## 🧯 Troubleshooting